Eric-Chng/uscmissed/README.md

 # USC Missed Connections Deployment Documentation
 By Eric Cheng, Raymond Kuan, Tim Lin, Cate Jung, Melanie Toh, and Ronak Pai

+### USC Missed Connections Project
+Students often meet people they find interesting but lack the courage to spark a longer conversation that might blossom into a genuine friendship.
+Our app aims to give students a chance to find connections they might have otherwise missed.
+Our anonymous message board allows students to post safely about people they wish they could connect to.
+There's comment systems, likes, and a daily recommended feed, all designed to maximize chances students have to connect.

 # Setup the Database locally: